evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 Furthermore, the BYD Seal U Design supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 The BYD Seal U Design comes equipped with one sound system option:

-- **Dynaudio Performance Audio System**: This system features 12 speakers and delivers a maximum output of  watts.
+- **Dynaudio Performance Audio System:**: This system features 12 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.